rubensworks/article-ldtraversal-security-short/content/vulnerabilities.md

 Optionally, a **warning** could be emitted to the user.
 The same approach could be followed for HTTP errors on the protocol level, such as HTTP 404's.
 This approach is followed by the [Comunica query engine](cite:cites comunica) via its [lenient execution mode](https://comunica.dev/docs/query/advanced/context/#4--lenient-execution).

+Location
+: LTQP engines

+Difficulty
+: Medium

+**Mitigation: lenient RDF parsing**

-An alternative would be to create more **lenient RDF parsers** that accept syntax errors and attempts to derive the intended meaning, similar as to how (non-XHTML) HTML parsers are created.
+An alternative mitigation would be to create more **lenient RDF parsers** that accept syntax errors and attempts to derive the intended meaning, similar as to how (non-XHTML) HTML parsers are created.
 The downside of this is that such parsers would not strictly adhere to their specifications.

+Location
+: LTQP engines

+Difficulty
+: Hard

 ### Cross-query Execution Interaction
 {:#vulnerability-cross-query-interaction}